nguyenvanhai-0911/BlockChain_Project/Document/Token.md

 ((("token standards (generally)","purpose of")))The primary purpose of these standards is to encourage _interoperability_ between contracts.
 Thus, all wallets, exchanges, user interfaces, and other infrastructure components can _interface_ in a predictable manner with any contract that follows the specification.
 In other words, if you deploy a contract that follows the ERC20 standard, all existing wallet users can seamlessly start trading your token without any wallet upgrade or effort on your part.

 The standards are meant to be _descriptive_, rather than _prescriptive_.
-How you choose to implement those functions is up to you&#x2014;the internal functioning of the contract is not relevant to the standard.
+How you choose to implement those functions is up to you-the internal functioning of the contract is not relevant to the standard.
 They have some functional requirements, which govern the behavior under specific circumstances, but they do not prescribe an implementation.
 An example of this is the behavior of a +transfer+ function if the value is set to zero.

 [[should_use_std]]
 ==== Should You Use These Standards?